-B2 Figure BB: Compensatory Koala Feed Tree planting ratios for preferred Koala feed trees B2.GD Biosecurity risks (weeds) Objective Preferred Koala Food Tree Replacement Ratio (Loss:Gain) species size class To reduce the negative impact of biosecurity risks (weeds) on the economy, community and (Diameter at Breast Height) environment by eliminating or restricting their geographical spread <100mm 1:6 Development control 1:8 100-300mm B2.3 Development situated on land that contains weeds, will seek to prevent, eliminate >300mm or restrict the spread of weeds in accordance with the biosecurity technicalspecification Noxious weed Technical Specification Development controls Note: NSW Weedwise is an online tool to identify weeds available on the B2.11 Any native tree (other than a Koala Feed Tree species) with a height of greater Department of Primary Industries website than 3m and a diameter greater than 300mm (measured 1.3m from the ground) Figure BB: Flora & fauna survey flow-chart that is to be removed as a result of development or the issue of a Tree Permit is to be replaced at a ratio of 1:2 unless Council imposes an amended requirement in Is the development located on A Flora and Fauna Survey consideration of specific and unique site factors.
-Yes land or within 500m of items of prepared in accordance with the B2.12 Any street tree to be removed as a result of a development or the issue of a Tree environmental significance? specified guidelines as listed Permit is to be replaced at a ratio of 1:1 along the same street frontage unless under B2 Council imposes an amended requirement in consideration of specific and unique site factors.
-B2.13 Where the removal of a hollow or a hollow-bearing tree is required, compensatory hollows are to be provided.
-The compensatory arboreal hollow size and type must No Does the flora and fauna be appropriate for the species being managed on the site or the hollow being survey report propose removal removed.
-The number of compensatory arboreal hollows must meet the relevant hollow bearing trees? ratios identifies in Figure BC unless Council imposes an amended requirement in consideration of specific and unique site factors.
-Figure BC: Compensatory hollow type Yes No You have deemed to have Preference Replacement ratio Compensatory hollow type satisfied Clause B2.1 Prepare a hollow of use (loss:gain) tree assessment 1st Natural hollow salvaged from felled hollow-bearing 1:1 hollow replacement tree and installed within retained trees on site No 2nd Artificial hollows including hollow hog hollows 1:2 hollow replacement 3rd Nest boxes 1:2 hollow replacement Will the development cause oing the flora & fauna survey Development controls No unavoidable impacts on the report perform an assessment B2.14 Compensatory trees are to be native species and are to be planted in accordance site's vegetation? of significance to determine with the Biodiversity Technical Specification. whether the development poses a significant effect.
-Will the Yes development have a significant Yes pare a VMP prepared in accordance ith the tree technical Prepare a SIS specification1
+B2 B2.GD Biosecurity risks (weeds) Objective To reduce the negative impact of biosecurity risks (weeds) on the economy, community and environment by eliminating or restricting their geographical spread Development control B2.3 Development situated on land that contains weeds, will seek to prevent, eliminate or restrict the spread of weeds in accordance with the biosecurity technical specification2 Noxious weed Technical Specification Note: NSW Weedwise is an online tool to identify weeds available on the Department of Primary Industries website Figure BB: Flora & fauna survey flow-chart Is the development located on A Flora and Fauna Survey Yes land or within 500m of items of prepared in accordance with the environmental significance? specified guidelines as listed under B2 No Does the flora and fauna survey report propose removal hollow bearing trees?
+Yes No You have deemed to have satisfied Clause B2.1 Prepare a hollow tree assessment No Will the development cause Using the flora & fauna survey No unavoidable impacts on the report perform an assessment site's vegetation? of significance to determine whether the development poses a significant effect.
+Will the Yes development have a significant Yes epare a VMP prepared in accordance ith the tree technical Prepare a SIS specification1